A California based start-up has developed a software program that notices - and reads - facial micro-reactions.

 There have been several experiments where the software has proven to work.
 For example it was used at the first TV debate for the Republican candidates running for President.

 This was the first time face recognition software has been used in this context.
-You can read through the results here (you’ll probably not be surprised to find out Donald Trump was predominantly expressing “anger”).
+You’ll probably not be surprised to find out Donald Trump was predominantly expressing “anger”.

 The efficiency of the software has been generally accepted.
 Writes Charlene Weisler on mediavillage.com:

 Emotient's IP has the ability to capture hundreds of facial expressions at one time in a non-intrusive manner [and] offers the capability to amass big data by individuals' gender and age.
 Emotient can track live responses at conferences, sporting events, concerts and business meetings.

 So, obviously, it could also be utilized in poker tournaments.

 Just imagine what an edge it would give you if you knew how your opponent feels.
 You wouldn’t know what cards he has but that wouldn’t even be necessary.